 - the Education (Pupil Registration) (England) (Amendment) Regulations 2013

 All data is transferred securely and held by DfE under a combination of software and hardware controls, which meet the current government security policy framework.

 For more information, please see ‘How Government uses your data’ section.

 Requesting access to your personal data

 Under GDPR, parents and pupils have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to your child’s educational record, contact Mr D Thompson (Data Protection Officer) firstname.lastname@example.org.
+To make a request for your personal information, or be given access to your child’s educational record, contact Mr D Thompson (Assistant Headteacher) firstname.lastname@example.org.